space-ros/docs/source/Demos/Lunar-Terrain.rst

-LunarSim Demo
+Lunar Terrain Demo
 ==============

-Space ROS Lunar Sim Demo Docker Image
+Space ROS Lunar Terrain Demo Docker Image
 -------------------------------------

-The Space ROS Lunar Sim Demo docker image uses the spaceros docker image (*osrf/space-ros:latest*) as its base image.
+The Space ROS Lunar Terrain Demo docker image uses the spaceros docker image (*osrf/space-ros:latest*) as its base image.
-The Dockerfile installs all of the prerequisite system dependencies along with the demo source code, then builds the Space ROS Lunar Sim Demo.
+The Dockerfile installs all of the prerequisite system dependencies along with the demo source code, then builds the Space ROS Lunar Terrain Demo.

 This demo includes a Gazebo simulation of the lunar environment (specfically around the Shackleton crater near the south pole).
 It uses
 Digital Elevation Models (DEMs) from the Lunar Orbiter Laser Altimeter (LOLA) to accurately simulate the lunar surface in a specific region.
 It also contains a dynamic model of the Sun that moves according to Ephemeris data.